 For four years (2017-2020) I have been Head of research at Sahel and sub-Saharan Africa Observatory of the Military Center for Strategic Studies (CeMiSS) within Italian Ministry of Defense.
 From 2008 to date, I carried out studies for the Africa Research and Development Forum (Ardf), Centre for Politics and International Studies (Ce.SPI), Center for Higher Defence Studies (Casd) and Centre of Excellence “Altiero Spinelli” (CeAs-University Roma Tre).

 For four years (2009-2013) I headed the International Relations Office of Roma Capitale, where I concentrated my activity in the field of development cooperation, evaluating and coordinating projects of intercultural education and international solidarity.
 I led delegations to visit the Palestinian refugee camps in Lebanon and in some African countries.
 I am honorary citizen of the State of African Diaspora (SAD).

 I have many years of teaching experience at university level in various lectures and training, seminars, masters and postgraduate courses at Eastwest European Institute, Carid Research Centre Athenaeum of the University of Ferrara, Link Campus University, Lumsa, Luspio, Sapienza University of Rome, Unicusano, Roma Tre University.

-I graduated summa cum laude in Modern Literature, Major in Philosophy and Politics.
-I have a second level University Master Degree in International Security Studies and a Bi-annual Postgraduate Specialisation in Non-profit Economy and Development Cooperation.
+Graduated summa cum laude in Modern Literature, Major in Philosophy and Politics.
+Two 2nd-Level Master’s Degree in “International Security Studies” and in “Non-profit Economy and Development Cooperation”.